41319/onlytcm.com/web/README.md

    onlytcm.com
 </h1>

-started this website for medicine as software (mas)
+started this website for medicine as code (mac)

-## TCM has the most complete medical framework in the world.
-It should be promoted and generalized to the public.